Driftless Area: Minnesota

 Corresponding to the southeast geological region of Minnesota, the colloquial "Driftless Area" (though the whole region was glaciated) begins at about Fort Snelling.
 Starting as a narrow sliver against the Mississippi, it widens to the west as one goes south.
 The western boundary is the Bemis-Altamont moraine.
-Another more easily located reference to the western boundary is the approximate line of Minnesota State Highway 56.
+Another more easily found reference to the western boundary is the approximate line of Minnesota State Highway 56.

 The upland plateau lies west of the incised tributaries to the Mississippi.
 The historic vegetation was mixed woodland, with occasional goat prairies on southwesterly facing slopes.
 In the western section is "an old plateau covered by loess [...] along the eastern border and pre-Wisconsin age glacial till in the central and western parts.
 The western portion is a gently rolling glacial till plain that is covered by loess in places."